Thousands of people from across the area came to Downtown Ferndale Wednesday night for Metro Detroit Street Eats, a mobile food vendor event at the .

 Maloney has said he is hoping for Street Eats to become a recurring event, eventually shifting to the third Thursday of each month.

 On Feb.
-27, Ferndale City Council approved a special event permit for Street Eats and also permitted the closure of the alley behind Rust Belt, where food trucks were parked.
+27, Ferndale City Council and also permitted the closure of the alley behind Rust Belt, where food trucks were parked.

 Bambi Platz, of Madison Heights, attended the Royal Oak events and said she was excited about the food truck rally being in Ferndale.
 "I like this better," she said of the Rust Belt venue.
 "It's great."